 At property finance partners we recommend our clients to plan their financial structure and to ensure that they go into an auction fully prepared.
-They come to us before the auction with their target plans to buy, and we can analyze, review and even provide them with indicative terms from lenders.
-It gives them an advantage and confidence to realize deals.
+They come to us before the auction with their target plans to buy, and we can analyse, review and even provide them with indicative terms from lenders.
+It gives them an advantage and confidence to realise deals.

 To find out how we can help on bridging loans, call today on 020 3393 9277